A Supplier's Guide to working with the Council

 Frameworks & DPS (Dynamic Purchasing Systems)

-The Council does not always advertise its requirements as a direct tender or quote.
+The Council does not always advertise its requirements as a tender or quote.
 In accordance with best practice and the Council's Contract Procedure Rules, the Council may identify a suitable framework, with existing suppliers.
 In this scenario, the Council will be obliged to conduct an exercise with those party to the framework only and this will not be an open tender.
 Alternatively, a DPS can be used, which is designed to allow new participants to join subject to assessment and subject to how the DPS has been set up.

 -